Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

 We can compactly represent a GNEP by the tuple $I = (N,(X_i(\cdot))_{i\in N},(\pi_i)_{i \in N})$.
 In the sequel of this paper, we will heavily use the Nikaido-Isoda function (short: NI-function), see \cite{nikaido1955}. \begin{definition}[NI-function] Let an instance $I=(N,(X_i(\cdot))_{i\in N},(\pi_i)_{i \in N})$ of the GNEP be given.
 For any two vectors $x,y \in \mathbb{R}^k$, the NI-function is defined as:

-\end{definition} By defining $\hat{V}(x) := \sup_{y \in X(x)} \Psi(x,y)$ we can recap the following well-known characterization of a generalized Nash equilibrium, see for instance Facchinei and Kanzow~\cite{facchinei_kanzow_2007}.
+\end{definition} By defining $\hat{V}(x) := \sup_{y \in X(x)} \Psi(x,y)$ we can recap the following well-known characterization of a generalized Nash equilibrium, see for instance Facchinei and Kanzow~\cite{FacchineiK10}.

-\begin{theorem} For an instance $I$ of the GNEP the following statements are equivalent. \begin{itemize} \item[1.] $x$ is a generalized Nash equilibrium for $I$. \item[2.] $x \in X(x)$ and $\hat{V}(x) = 0$. \end{itemize} \end{theorem} This characterization does not rely on any convexity assumptions on the strategy spaces nor on the private cost functions of the players.
+\begin{theorem} For an instance $I$ of the GNEP the following statements are equivalent. \begin{itemize} \item[1.] $x$ is a generalized Nash equilibrium for $I$. \item[2.] $x \in X(x)$ and $\hat{V}(x) = 0$. \item[3.] {$x$ is an optimal solution of $\inf_{x \in X(x)}\hat{V}(x)$ with value zero.} \end{itemize} \end{theorem} This characterization does not rely on any convexity assumptions on the strategy spaces nor on the private cost functions of the players.
 Yet, the characterization seems computationally of limited interest as neither the Nikaido-Isoda function itself nor the fixed-point condition $x \in X(x)$ seems computationally tractable.